broadinstitute/lunaris/README.md

 Lunaris can be run in batch mode or as a web server.
 In batch mode, it reads a request from a file (or Google Cloud Storage object) and writes the output to one or more files (or Google Storage objects).
-As a web service, the request is submitted via HTTP POST and the output is sent back as response.
+As a web service, the request is submitted via HTTP POST, and the output is sent back as response.
 By default, the server expects requests at `/lunaris/query` and offers a WebUI at `/lunaris/lunaris.html` to edit requests (with examples) and view responses.

 A typical use-case of batch mode is extracting